vectordotdev/vector/website/blog/2019-12-12-how-we-test-vector.md

 lop][7].
 It is a coverage-guided, genetic fuzzer, which means that it watches your program's execution with various random inputs and uses that information to evolve new inputs that cover as many execution paths as possible.
-This makes it extremely effective at find edge cases where your program could crash, hang, etc.
+This makes it extremely effective at finding edge cases where your program could crash, hang, etc.

 Fuzzing is an extremely powerful technique for testing parsers.
 While it's easy